 Do you have a sliding scale fee?

 Yes.
-A limited number of sliding scale fee slots starting at $50/session are available for those experiencing financial strain.
-Payment details can be discussed in our initial consultation.
+A limited number of sliding scale fee slots are available for those experiencing financial strain.
+Payment details can be discussed in person.

 What kind of payment do you accept?